jeffstieler/atlas-help/glossary.html.md

 An infrastructure is a stateful representation of a set of Consul datacenters.

+### Managed Node

+Managed node is the billing metric for Atlas.
+A managed node is either a host that has a Consul agent on it, or a compute resource that is managed by Terraform.
+If there is a discrepancy between the Consul-managed nodes and the Terraform-managed nodes, we take the higher measure.
+For calculating the number of managed nodes each month, we take a weighted average.
+For example, if 20 nodes are running for 10 days that month, and 50 nodes are running for the other 20 days, the billed amount will be 40 nodes.

 ### Node

 A node is single server or container in Consul.
 Each node runs